DefinitionThis section has been translated automatically.

 Penis and glans penis:

 Pseudocondyloma = Hirsuties papillaris penis: Formation of row-like, reactionless papillary or filiform, whitish-red nodules at the proximal edge of the glans before the transition into the sulcus coronarius; never aggregation of the papules.
 PIN: - usually corresponds to the findings of erythroplasia - with usually painless, solitary, rich red, sharply circumscribed, velvety granular, sometimes plate-like focus; never verrucous.
 Bowenoid papules: Usually multiple, 0.2-0.5 cm in size, flat, reddish-brown (reminiscent of lichen planus) irregularly circumscribed papules with usually smooth or velvety, but occasionally verrucous, then usually whitish tinged surface.

 Scabies granulomatosa: rarely found in the glans penis area, usually penile shaft, there as solitary or grouped red, itchy firm papules.
-Verruca seborrhoica: Usually sharply circumscribed, mostly disseminated, roundish to oval, 0.5 - 1.0 cm in size, soft, raised, gray-brown or also black papules or nodules with a fissured, warty surface, sitting broadly on the lower surface.
+Verruca seborrhoica: Usually sharply circumscribed, mostly disseminated, roundish to oval, 0.5 - 1.0 cm in size, soft, raised, grey-brown or also black papules or nodules with a fissured, warty surface, sitting broadly on the lower surface.

 General therapyThis section has been translated automatically.

 The choice of procedure (conservative or surgical) depends on the number and location, size and morphology of the lesions as well as the personal experience of the therapist.
-Since human papilloma viruses only infect epithelial cells, the aim is to completely remove the epithelial layer.
+Since human papilloma viruses exclusively infect epithelial cells, the complete ablation of the epithelial layer should be aimed for.

-- Common to all surgical procedures is the necessity of an adequate anaesthesia.
-A surface anaesthesia is usually not sufficient for extensive infestation, so that local, conduction, spinal or general anaesthesia should be used depending on the findings.
+Common to all surgical procedures is the need for adequate anesthesia.
+Surface anaesthesia is usually not sufficient for extensive infestation, so that depending on the findings, local, spinal or general anaesthesia should be used.

 - In the anal region: exclusion of rectal diseases such as internal haemorrhoids, chronic proctitis, rectal gonorrhoea and other sexually transmitted diseases.
-Partner treatment or prophylaxis of the infection of the partner (condoms!) are of crucial importance!
+Partner treatment or prophylaxis of infection of the partner (condoms!) are of decisive importance!

 - Especially in the case of anal condylomata acuminata in homosexual men, a test for HIV should always be carried out.